<function>

 @code_warntype foo() # type UNSTABLE

-The two approaches presented for handling global variables have distinct implications for both code behavior and performance.
-The key to these differences lies in that type-annotations assert a variable's type, while constants additionally declare its value.
-Next, we analyze each consequence.
+The two approaches presented for handling global variables have different implications for both code behavior and performance.
+The key lies in that type-annotations assert a variable's type, while constants additionally declare its value.
+Next, we analyze the main differences between both approaches.

 Unlike the case of constants, type-annotations allow you to reassign a global variable without unexpected consequences.
-This means you don't need to re-run the entire script when redefining the variable.
+This means you don't need to re-run the entire script when redefining a variable.

 x::Int64 = 5